Subscribe to our blog

 We’ve all seen the success that startups like Medium have had with third-party design teams, or the many design and app agencies that have been acquired (or acquihired) by organizations like Facebook, Twitter, Uber and Shopify.
 While outsourcing design for a mobile app can be a smart decision, it’s not without risk.

-In today’s blog post, I want to talk about some of the real risks that come with outsourcing app design so that you know what to expect before you take the plunge.
+In this post, we’ll be talking about some of the real risks that come with outsourcing app design so that you know what to expect before you take the plunge.

 The design industry is growing, and there are plenty of designers on the hunt for work.
 If you’re in tech, it’s likely that you already know a designer or two who is working freelance.
 Over the years, I’ve met and worked with some amazing freelance designers.
 Unfortunately, I’ve come across some very inexperienced designers as well.